hussner/namingconvention/nc_main.md

 See [__Azure Container Registry__](#excr).

+___

 #### 3.4.7 Dependent resources

 The dependent resources will follow a __different pattern__ that will be described more, with examples, in the following chapter.
-From the parent name of the resource we will only use the resource type (except VMs), project defined field, environment and instance count followed by delimiter `-` and it's type of resource using __uppercase characters__.
+From the parent name of the resource we will only use the resource type (except VMs), project-defined field, environment and instance count followed by delimiter `-` and its type of resource using __uppercase characters__.

-We are planning on deploying VM with naming convention `czlsnemc1webp01` and we want to add dependent resources to it, such as disks, nic, public IPs, etc. For VMs we will only take into consideration as name, the project defined field, environment and instance count from it's parent name followed by `-` delimiter and it's type of resource.
+We are planning on deploying VM with naming convention `czlsnemc1webp01` and we want to add dependent resources to it, such as disks, nic, public IPs, etc. For VMs we will only take into consideration as name, the project-defined field, environment and instance count from it's parent name followed by `-` delimiter and its type of resource.

 czlsnemc1**webp01**
 osDisk: webp01-__OS-DISK001__